nickjj/ansible-sendy/README.md

 # Should geoip.inc be patched to work for nginx?
 sendy_copy_patched_geoip_for_nginx: True

-# Which service should restart configuring sendy?
+# Which service should restart after configuring Sendy?
-sendy_restart_fpm_service_name: 'php7.0-fpm'
+sendy_restart_service_name: 'php7.0-fpm'

 # These are the recommended cron values by Sendy, the first one is every
 # 5 minutes while the second one is every 1 minute.